Summary of the RAND study

 Some of RAND’s financial details seem questionable, so the study does not provide us with the sound quantitative data we need to design an appropriate tax structure to finance a single payer system in Oregon.
 RAND also did not respond to a request to explore the possibility of the state becoming a Medicare Advantage plan provider.

-The RAND Report Simplified--what does it mean?
+The RAND Report Simplified

 The RAND researchers found that Medicare for all, aka single-payer, would cost about the same as what we in Oregon currently pay, But gone would be most premiums, co-pays, and deductibles.
 All income groups except those earning above 400% of poverty level would have lower healthcare costs than with any other option.
 Read more here.